 Torch corals are sessile and generally aggressive, and they will tend to compete with other corals for space in the reef tank.

 A rule of thumb is to leave plenty of space in between your torches and any other coral or tankmates in the aquarium.
 This is important as they possess cnidocyte, an explosive cell containing a giant secretory organelle known as nematocyst, and this is used by the corals to deliver a painful sting to competitors or nearby organisms.

 In essence, these stinging cells help Torch corals immobilize and capture prey in their environment, and it also serves as a defensive mechanism against predators.

-It is not advisable to keep them even with the closest relatives like Frogspawn (Euphyllia divisa) and Hammer corals (Euphyllia ancora).
+It is not advisable to keep them even with the closest relatives like Frogspawn (Euphyllia Divisa) and Hammer corals (Euphyllia Ancora and Euphyllia Paraancora).
 Torch corals will reduce them to a bare skeleton in no time.
 However, you can keep Torches with other Torche corals.

 Warning: Even though Torch corals usually cannot penetrate human skin, you should always be careful whenever you handle corals.
 Their slime coating can still cause some skin irritation.
 Therefore, always wear rubber gloves when you are touching them.

 Feeding Torch Corals

 As with all other LPS corals, Torch corals have a symbiotic relationship with zooxanthellae hosting in their tissue and this enables them to obtain nutrients through photosynthesis.
 Although this feeding mechanism ensures they get enough nutrients to survive, Torch corals would also benefit hugely from supplemental or manual feeding.